 Through all aspects of education, chanichim are encouraged to question and evaluate the information presented to them.
 Netzer’s educational program is designed towards a comprehensive knowledge of Judaism, Jewish History, Israel’s history, culture, and Zionism.
 Our approach to Progressive Judaism encourages the use of Jewish sources, in order to make informed decisions concerning our Jewish practice and identity.

-Tikkun Olam, a key value that stems from our Jewish practice, encompasses the Jewish value of repairing your world in every way possible.
+Olam Metukan, a key value that stems from our Jewish practice, encompasses the Jewish value of repairing your world in every way possible.
 We teach this not just through study, but through active participation in social action and environmental projects.
 This includes Tikkun Atzmi (repairing yourself), and Netzer includes wider education for personal and social development in our activities.

 The concept of Tikkun Olam is a broad one, meaning different things to different people.
 At Netzer, we equate it to Social Action, but are currently working on a definition that includes a spiritual aspect, so that what we do is deepened by a spiritual understanding.